 #4: Situational Leadership

-The situational leadership model involves embracing the idea that different situations call for different approaches.
+The strategies behind the situational leadership model involves embracing the idea that different situations call for different approaches in healthcare.
 In this system, leaders examine each task that comes before them and come up with the leadership style that best tackles each.
 Sometimes, the solution may lie in delegating; other times, a hands-on, direct approach may be more appropriate.

 #5: Transformational Leadership

-Transformational leadership is by far the most often cited style and strategy when discussing how to increase employee retention in healthcare.
+By far, people most professionals mention transformational leadership as a strategy when seeking ways to enhance employee retention in healthcare.
 Combining the concepts of inspirational motivation, idealized influence, and individualized consideration, this system emphasizes unselfishness.
 The idea is to transform and channel the leader’s natural influence in a way that nurtures trust and respect.